PydanticAI Compatibility

 - Chat Completions model paths.

 Those remain future work.
-The current guarantee is provider-level capture/replay for the supported OpenAI Responses boundary inside PydanticAI.
+The current guarantee is provider-level capture/replay for supported OpenAI Responses boundaries inside PydanticAI plus framework-dispatch execution evidence for normal PydanticAI function tools.